OCWC22/Data-Engineering/neuralake/README.md

     ```

 2.  **Set up Local S3 Environment (MinIO)**
-    This project uses a local MinIO server to simulate S3.
-First, start the server and create the necessary bucket:
+    This project uses a local MinIO server to simulate S3. **Ensure Docker Desktop is running first**, then start the server and create the necessary bucket:
     ```bash
     # Start MinIO and create the bucket
-    bash scripts/setup_minio.sh
+    bash setup_minio.sh
     ```
-    Ensure Docker is running before executing this command.
+    **Requirements:**
+    - Docker Desktop must be running
+    - If you get "Cannot connect to the Docker daemon" error, start Docker Desktop first

+    **Troubleshooting:**
+    - If the script fails, ensure Docker is running: `docker ps` should work
+    - The MinIO web interface will be available at http://localhost:9001 (admin/password)

 3.  **Generate Sample Data**
     Next, generate the sample `parts.parquet` file.
-The script defaults to creating 100,000 rows, but it is highly configurable.
+This creates a simple 5-row dataset for testing.
     ```bash
-    # Generate the data with default settings
+    # Generate the data (creates a simple 5-row sample)
     poetry run python scripts/create_sample_data.py

-    # For more options and to create larger datasets, see the help message
-    poetry run python scripts/create_sample_data.py --help
     ```

 4.  **Upload the Data**